Difference Between Acute & Chronic Pain

 Chronic Injuries

-The different types of chronic injuries include:
+Examples of different types of chronic injuries include:

 - Tendinopathy (tennis elbow, golfer’s elbow)